Hosted by DealFlow Events

 To become a sponsor, contact Charlie Napolitano at (516) 876-8006 ext 20 or firstname.lastname@example.org.

-We are committed to providing a safe environment for all attendees.
-Since we expect a large turnout, we have moved our venue from the more typical indoor hotel to the spacious Westchester Country Club, where we have contracted to use the entire facility.
+We are committed to providing a safe environment for our conference attendees.
+Since we expect a large turnout, we have secured enough space at the Westchester Country Club to host over 1,000 attendees for two days of education and networking.

 99 Biltmore Avenue